fbpx

 The main issues are –

-• Gives a more mobile and natural result
+• Offers a more mobile result

 • Higher incidence of wrinkling